mykolayakovchuk/delivery/README.md

 This is primitive CRM System.
-Scheme of database you can find at DATABASE/delivery.sql You can try it at use at <a href="http://nik-portf.club/crm/">http://nik-portf.club/crm/</a>
+Scheme of database you can find at DATABASE/delivery.sql You can check it at work at <a href="http://nik-portf.club/crm/">http://nik-portf.club/crm/</a>